 THE WESTSIDE CONNECTOR IS NOT YET OPEN.
+It is slated to open in January 2021.
 However, you can view the old railroad corridor from various points along existing roads, including from the northwest corner of Joseph E. Boone Boulevard and Northside Drive.

 This future multi-use trail will become a critical link in the region’s trail network, with connections between job centers, other development activities on the westside of Atlanta, Maddox Park, the Bankhead MARTA station and the future Westside Park at Bellwood Quarry.